 In our market garden, we cultivate a range of seasonal fruit and vegetables, all of which are grown using organic methods.
 To reduce food waste we use any unsold stock to make our own chutneys and jams.

 The nursery grows a range of ornamental potted plants and herbs which are raised from seed in our greenhouses.
 We also grow popular cut flowers throughout the summer season.
-In the autumn, we produce apple juice using apples grown in our own orchard.
+In the autumn, we produce apple juice using apples grown in our own orchard and Christmas trees in the winter.

 Splinters is our woodwork project.
 We produce a range of high-quality wood-based products, including decorative items, for the home and garden.
 Bird boxes, insect hotels, and wooden planters are just some of the items we make.